Hey, marketers! Ready for some numbers? Hold on for your daily dose of Facebook Messenger statistics.

 A: Yes.
 Facebook Messenger Ads can reduce cost per lead by 30x-50x.

-Facebook advertisers are used to high-cost spending for most ad campaigns.
+Advertisers that use Facebook tools are used to high-cost spending for most ad campaigns.
 Conventional ads are crowded with competitors, driving bids sky-high.
 Click-to-Messenger ads, by contrast, have comparatively low costs, which means lower overall customer acquisition costs as well.
 (Source)

 Q: How many users does WhatsApp have?

 WhatsApp has widespread global adoption than Facebook Messenger, which is one of the reasons why it has such a large user base.
 WhatsApp has features that allow it to function more like a social media app than just a messaging app.

 A: 1 billion people user WhatsApp on a daily basis.